Here’s who could make history during Sunday’s Grammys - NewsBreak

 In rap, Jay-Z could extend his record as the most awarded rapper of all time with 23 wins.
 He’s up for three nominations — two in the best rap song category for his songwriting on DMX’S “Bath Salts” and Kanye West’s “Jail.”
 He’s also up for album of the year for his guest appearance on West’s “Donda.”

-Artists competing with Eilish for album of the year include Rodrigo, Jon Batiste, Tony Bennett and Lady Gaga, Justin Bieber, Doja Cat, H.E.R., Taylor Swift, Lil Nas X and Kanye West.
+Artists competing with Eilish for album of the year include Rodrigo, Jon Batiste, Tony Bennett, Lady Gaga, Justin Bieber, Doja Cat, H.E.R., Taylor Swift, Lil Nas X, and Kanye West.

 Although 80-plus awards will be handed out — roughly 10 during the live telecast and the rest during the pre-ceremony — viewers are most likely watching for the performances.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.